 The above diagram shows all the traffic between the PCs in VLAN will be tagged to reach the destination address.

 Why Trunking is Important to Configure with VLAN?

 In the VLAN trunking, it is possible to extend into the entire network.
 But when multiple numbers of VLANs are connected in the network, it is necessary to ensure the singles are reaching the destination address.
 It is more complicated when more than one VLAN is connected to a single port.

 In terms of having multiple VLAN configured in a single port, the system has to understand and route the signals.
-Here the trunking VLAN is used for marking the tag in the header of the frames to support for reach the destination.
+Here, the trunking VLAN is used to mark the tag in the header of the frames to support reaching the destination.
 So what does the tag includes?
 It includes a Media Access Control (MAC) address).
 It will help the frames to reach the respective destination endpoint system using the trunking link and host port.
-Sometimes when we are working for the multiple vendors, how the trunking can be possible and what kind of mechanism can be used?
+Sometimes, when working for multiple vendors, how trunking can be possible and what kind of mechanism can be used?
 Yes, the Cisco VLAN Trunking Protocol is used for it.
-So when we are configuring the VLAN in the VTP server, it will automatically distribute the packets between the switches and it will reduce our configuration time.
+So when we are configuring the VLAN in the VTP server, it will automatically distribute the packets between the switches, and it will reduce our configuration time.